Bas-Imth/Bas-Imth/README.md

 _Writing is not my profession.
 Coding, however._

 I'm a uni-dropout gone rogue, having entered the business world and started turning things upside down.
-Within three weeks, I was able to become the architect of a business case.
-I then helped a major medical facility with an issue by programming a solution for them in a short amount of time without any access to the environment.
-Having turned from an engineer to only developer as my company can solve more problems thanks to it.
-Most people know or have the types of managers that promise things too quickly to a customer, be it programming a solution for them, or design a solution, in a week.
-Worst part is, mine gets away with it thanks to me.
+Doing all sorts of things from designing new services to writing programs to automate tasks or provide a service with it to customers.
-Having the ability to learn and adapt in a rapid manner, who knows what I'll be doing next?
+Having the ability to learn and adapt in a rapid manner, who knows what I'll be doing?

 Lastly, I am the ex-tyrant of a community called [Constructive Tyranny](https://discord.ctgamehosts.uk)
 </td><td valign="top" width="50%">